Vellore Institute of Technology: History

-VIT features a diverse range of student teams, including SAE teams, robotics and tech groups, aero and space innovation squads, and hackathon and coding collectives—each offering hands-on experience and a platform for national and international competitions.
+VIT was founded in 1984 by G. Viswanathan as a self-financing institution called Vellore Engineering College.
+It was later established under Section 3 of the University Grants Commission Act, 1956, and in 2001 it was granted deemed university status.
+In September 2006, it was renamed VIT University.

 Rankings

-Internationally, VIT was ranked 691 in the QS World University Rankings of 2026.
-VIT was ranked 791-800 in the QS World University Rankings of 2025 and 150 in Asia.
+Internationally, VIT was ranked 691 in the QS World University Rankings of 2026 and 150 in Asia in 2025.
 It was ranked 801–1000 in the world by the Times Higher Education World University Rankings of 2023, 251–300 in Asia in 2022 and 301–350 among emerging economies.
 It was ranked 601–700 in the Academic Ranking of World Universities of 2022.

-The National Institutional Ranking Framework (NIRF) by the MoE ranked VIT 19th overall in India in 2024, 10th among universities and 11th among Engineering institutes.
+The National Institutional Ranking Framework (NIRF) by the MoE ranked VIT 19th overall in India in 2024, 10th among universities and 11th among engineering institutes.

 VIT was ranked first among private engineering colleges in India by Outlook India in 2022.
-India Today ranked it 20 among engineering colleges in 2020.
+India Today ranked it 20th among engineering colleges in 2020.According to the International Institutional Ranking Framework (IIRF) Rankings 2026, VIT was ranked 3rd among private and private deemed university engineering institutions in India.